 Current Marquette students who are experiencing financial barriers to applying for or renewing their DACA permits should reach out to Jacki Black at firstname.lastname@example.org to be connected to resources.

 Many people also live in households that are considered “mixed status”.
 A mixed status family is one in which at least one member is residing legally in the United States and at least one member is not.
 Often, this includes children born in the United States to unauthorized immigrant parents.
 Children who live through the deportation of a parent, as well as children living in constant fear of the detention or deportation of a loved one, experience pervasive stress that can result in negative mental and physical health outcomes.
-There are more than 16 million mixed status households in the United States.
+It is estimated that there are more than 22 million people living in mixed status households in the United States.